VitaliiShevchenko/challenge/README.md

 # ## Welcome to the Challenge-Project

-This project created as one of testing ways of sending emails to the active Users in the relative Companies.
+This project created for the building Report where have relationship between Users and Companies.

 ### Introduction